Ellipses are different from dashes, but they share enough to need some clarification.

 Within a sentence, both AP and CMOS prefer a space before and after the ellipsis, treating it and punctuating it as though it were the word(s) omitted.

-Between sentences, if the end of the sentence was omitted, then a period before the three dots.
+Between sentences, if the end of the sentence was omitted, then the period goes before the three dots.
 If the beginning of a following sentence was omitted, then a period after the preceding three dots.

 According to the Chicago Manual of Style (CMOS), an ellipsis indicates someone who is in a less-than-logical state of mind.
 They may be uncertain or frightened in an emergency or high-stress situation.
 They may hesitate or stammer, or their words may just trail off.